Search

 International Response and Insurance Measures

-U.S. President Donald Trump offered U.S. navy escorts and insurance in a bid to restart shipping flows and curtail energy prices.
+President Donald Trump offered U.S. Navy escorts and insurance in a bid to restart shipping flows and curtail energy prices.
 Insurance market Lloyd's of London said on Thursday it is engaging with the U.S. government on a plan.

-BP evacuated foreign staff from Iraq's Rumaila oil field after two unidentified drones landed inside the field, according to Iraqi oil sources.
-Baghdad has cut its oil production by nearly 1.5 million barrels a day as the country ran out of storage and was unable to load tankers, officials told Reuters.
+BP evacuated foreign staff from Iraq's Rumaila oil field after two unidentified drones landed inside the field, Iraqi oil sources said.
+Iraq has cut its oil production by nearly 1.5 million barrels a day as it ran out of storage and was unable to load tankers, officials told Reuters.

 A refinery in Kuwait shut down and another reduced its processing rate.
 A third refinery in Bahrain also cut its output.

-Oil prices extended their rally on Thursday, climbing around 2%.
-They have risen 15% since the war started on Saturday, as U.S.-Israeli strikes on Iran disrupted Middle East supplies.
+Oil prices extended their rally on Thursday, with Brent climbing 3% and WTI rising 4%.
+They have both jumped 16% since the war started on Saturday, as U.S.-Israeli strikes on Iran disrupted Middle East supplies.

-A benchmark European gas price also gained 2% on Thursday.
-It has surged around 50% this week so far.
+A benchmark European gas price gained around 3% on Thursday.
+It has surged nearly 60% so far this week.

-Russia's President Vladimir Putin said that Russia could halt gas supplies to Europe right now, amid the spike in energy prices from the Iran crisis.
+Russian President Vladimir Putin said his country could halt gas supplies to Europe right now, amid the spike in energy prices from the Iran crisis.

 Qatar, which provides 20% of the world's LNG supply, halted gas production earlier this week due to the conflict.
 Other major producers such as the U.S. and Australia have little spare capacity to offset this lost supply, according to Reuters calculations and industry analysts.